Nazzy88/Social-Media-Analysis-On-Air-Pollution/README.md

 * CA has the most tweets about this subject due to having some cities with the most pollution.
 * Was hoping to see more states tweet about this subject.
 * Was able to pull current event information on Conronavirus and Covid-19.
+* All in all the US population does care about air pollution, some do more than others due to the air pollution affecting where they live.